 Gluten Free Map of Taipei

-Taiwanese cuisine is not very gluten free friendly, with noodles, buns and dumplings as the staple foods, and with soy sauce, doubanjiang and other gluten-containing sauces used to flavour practically everything.
+Taiwanese cuisine is not very gluten-free friendly, as its staple foods include noodles, buns, and dumplings, while soy sauce, doubanjiang, and other gluten-containing sauces are used to flavour practically everything.
 People with severe gluten intolerances who cannot stomach small amounts of soy sauce should not visit Taiwan (as many micro-glutens are found in sauces and pastes), unless you plan on cooking your own meals.
 To add to the difficulty, a spacious kitchen is very hard to come by and an oven is almost unheard of.
-However!
-We still managed to find some tasty options around Taipei.
-From rice noodles to sautéed clams, to some of the most delicious tofu dishes you've ever tasted, we have options for you!
-We have filtered through the overwhelming options found on streets and read through the limited resources found on English Google.

 Gluten intolerances don't really exist within Chinese and Taiwanese genetics and learning how to communicate your allergies is really important.
 Here are a few important phrases: